Skechers Athlete Brooke Henderson Wins 14th LPGA Tournament

 LOS ANGELES–(BUSINESS WIRE)–

-Skechers U.S.A., Inc. (“Skechers” or the “Company”) (NYSE:SKX), The Comfort Technology Company® and a global footwear leader, today announced financial results for the first quarter ended March 31, 2025.
+Skechers U.S.A., Inc. (“Skechers” or the “Company”) (NYSE:SKX), The Comfort Technology Company® and a global footwear leader, today announced financial results for the second quarter ended June 30, 2025.

 Change